-Programs of Study Home | Programs of Study | Geographic Information Systems Technician GIS JobsOn the RisePart-time format includes online delivery.Apply Now Geographic Information Systems Technician WelcomeAre you able to approach problems and communicate solutions effectively?
+Programs of Study Home | Programs of Study | Geographic Information Systems Technician GIS JobsOn the RiseOnline DeliveryApply Now Geographic Information Systems Technician WelcomeAre you able to approach problems and communicate solutions effectively?
 Can you operate specialized equipment and be precise and accurate in your work?
 SCC’s certificate program will provide you with the knowledge and skills necessary to develop and manage Geospatial Technology Information projects and to interpret and implement GIS as a decision support system.
-SCC's program is flexible, offered part-time, and provides students the certification within one year.
+SCC's program provides flexible, online delivery, offered part-time, and the certification can be completed within one year.
 OverviewThe Geographic Information Systems Technician certificate is designed to meet the educational requirements of a prospective GIS technician.
 Technicians in this field generate, analyze, interpret, and communicate data derived by using GIS/GPS hardware and software applications.
 They may also set up and maintain GIS databases or websites, create maps and models for application of data, and provide technical support to users or clients.
 GIS is applicable to many industries and occupations, including, but not limited to, agriculture, public safety (fire, rescue and police), public health, transportation, facilities, land and utilities planning, and management.
-GIS technicians possess outstanding decision-making skills, listening skills, physical stamina, and problem-solving skills.MissionThe Geographic Information Systems Technician certificate will provide vocational/technical training to students who intend to enter gainful employment at the associate degree level or less, and training or retraining for those already employed as may be necessary to meet increasing technological developments or as may be desired for personal advancement.
+GIS technicians possess outstanding decision-making skills, listening skills, and problem-solving skills.MissionThe Geographic Information Systems Technician certificate will provide vocational/technical training to students who intend to enter gainful employment at the associate degree level or less, and training or retraining for those already employed as may be necessary to meet increasing technological developments or as may be desired for personal advancement.
 Employment OutlookGIS-related Nebraska employers have indicated a high or moderate interest in hiring between one and 15 or more employees with GIS skills within the next three years.
 Labor Market Information, derived from Economic Modeling Specialists Intl., indicates healthy growth rates for emerging and existing GIS occupations.
 Positions require at least some postsecondary education, and most offer wages near the state median of $24.37 per hour."This workforce product was funded by a grant awarded by the U.S. Department of Labor's Employment and Training Administration.
 The product was created by the grantee and does not necessarily reflect the official position of the U.S. Department of Labor.
 The U.S. Department of Labor makes no guarantees, warranties, or assurances of any kind, express or implied, with respect to such information, including any information on linked sites and including, but not limited to, accuracy of the information or its completeness, timeliness, usefulness, adequacy, continued availability, or ownership."Starting TermsFall, Winter and Spring quarters.Geographic Information Systems Technician-CeCurriculumProgram ClassesTake GIST-1110 GIST-1120 GIST-1130 GIST-1140 & GIST-1900 or GIST-1901GIST-1110 Intro to Geospatial TechGIST-1120 Spatial Analysis and ModelingGIST-1130 Data Acquisition & ManagementGIST-1140 Cartographic DesignGIST-1900 InternshipGIST-1901 Cooperative ExperienceGeneral Education RequirementTake MATH-1050 GEOG-1400MATH-1050 Thinking MathematicallyGEOG-1400 Intro to Human GeographyCostsIt appears your Web browser is not configured to display PDF files.
 You can download the PDF file here.